mmuyakwa/plex-update/README.md

 This script is made for Debian-based Linux-Systems.
 (Debian/Ubuntu)

-**GDebi** has to be installed, to install Plex with all it's dependencies.
+**GDebi** has to be installed, to install Plex with all it's dependencies automaticly.

 Install via: